oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

 ## Introduction

-Until now, the Like and Delete buttons are available on the Cards.
-However, clicking these buttons does not currently have any visible effect.
-Behind the scenes, the URL Link targets are actually calling the javascript on the page, and are setting the **P1\_ACTION\_ID**, but we need to create a Dynamic Action with a Custom Event for each button.
-This design pattern greatly simplifies the amount of Javascript required to make the magic happen.
+At this stage, the Like and Delete buttons are visible on the Cards, but clicking them does not produce any noticeable effect.
+Behind the scenes, the URL Link targets are correctly triggering JavaScript on the page and setting the **P1\_ACTION\_ID**.
+However, we still need to create Dynamic Actions with Custom Events for each button.

+This approach helps reduce the amount of JavaScript required while ensuring that the functionality works efficiently.

 Estimated Time: 5 minutes